oils-for-unix/oils/doc/osh-help.md

     Chapter:        An HTML doc that's part of the reference May apply to OSH, YSH or both
     Section:        <h2> in a chapter
+    Topic:          Text with globally unique name like 'doc-comment'
-    Topic:          <h3> in a chapter, with name like 'doc-comment' May apply to OSH, YSH or both
+                    <h3> in a chapter; may apply to OSH, YSH or both
-    Card:           Each topic is exported as a "card"
+    Card:           Each topic is exported as a "card" Either as inline text, or a URL to rendered HTML There may also be a URL to bash docs

 All docs, including this reference: